 The Explanation series of seven books.
 Free to read online or purchase these valuable commentaries on Genesis 1-3 from your favorite book outlet.
 E-book and paperback formats are available.
 Use this link to see the details of each book and buy from your favorite store.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, Viruses most abundant Life form on Earth
+Please use the Social Network links just below to share this information from The Explanation, Viruses are the most Abundant & Incredible Lifeform on Earth